lioux/CrossBreederLite/README.md

 ## Mod info

-This is  liter, newer version of CrossBreeder
+This is the liter, newer version of CrossBreeder

 ## Features